Mpilo-Pillz/portfolio-project/README.md

 - Asynchronous tasks
 - Factory Functions (iOS) / Components (React)
 - Reusable Custom Hooks (React) and Custom Views (iOS UIKit)

+## Problems

+- having issues with Mongoose types
+- ptojects looks for index js file that is not there
+- use import module with mongoose

 ## Sources